European-XFEL/Karabo-slsDetectors/README.md

 ## Overview

-The slsDetector package provides a way to interface with SLS Detectors
+The slsDetector package provides a way to interface with SLS Detectors in the Karabo control system.
+More information can be found on this webpage:

 https://www.psi.ch/en/lxn/documentation